What is Fourth-Party Risk vs. Third-Party Risk?

 Why is fourth-party risk management increasingly important to business leaders?

 But fourth-party risk is a significant blind spot.
-The solutions offered by security and risk management firms simply don’t provide visibility into the security posture of your vendors’ subcontractors.
-Without the ability to report on fourth-party risk in a measurable and meaningful way, it becomes much harder to fight for the appropriate budget and resources.
-This will create gaps in your risk management program.
+Many existing security and risk management solutions simply don’t provide enough visibility into the security posture of your vendors’ subcontractors.
+Without the ability to measure and report on fourth-party risk, organizations struggle to secure the resources needed to effectively manage it.

 How to effectively manage fourth-party risk